Federal Budget -> COVID-19 Financial Relief -> Canada Emergency Wage Subsidy (CEWS)

 Moodys Tax provides a descriptive update for CEWS 2.0 as well as a very helpful CEWS FlowChart, updated for the Bill C-9 legislation.

 Canada Emergency Wage Subsidy Topics

 CEWS CRA/CPA Webinar and New FAQs from Video Tax News - includes information for employees working from home, and taxation of forgivable portion of CEBA loan.

 Additional T4 Reporting for 2020 - to help validate payments under CEWS, CERB and CESB

-The deadline for filing wage subsidy applications for all periods has been changed to January 31, 2021 from September 30, 2020.
+The deadline for filing wage subsidy applications for all periods is changed by Bill C-9 to: on or before the later of